Back to top

 Subject Access Request

-The person in relation whom the personal data is held, or who owns the data, is known as the 'data subject'.
+The person in relation to whom the personal data is held, or who owns the data, is known as the data subject.
 When an organisation holds and/or uses a person's personal information, this is called 'data processing'.
-Personal data is information from which a person can be identified from.
-Personal data could therefore include things such as:

-A subject access request is made in accordance with a data subject's 'right of access' which is held under data protection laws.
+A subject access request is made in accordance with a data subject's right of access which is held under data protection laws.
 Most commonly, a person will make this type of request in order to obtain:

 • confirmation that their personal data is being processed; or